 Create a morning (or whenever) routine that works for you.

 It really doesn’t matter when you engage in self-care, but it does matter that you take care of yourself every day.
-No matter how hectic life seems, find a way to take at least a half an hour every day to shower, fix your hair (if you like to do that), chat with a friend, or whatever it is that makes you feel refreshed, and human.
+No matter how hectic life seems, find a way to take at least a half an hour every day to shower using a natural body wash, fix your hair (if you like to do that), chat with a friend, or whatever it is that makes you feel refreshed, and human.

 If visitors are overwhelming or too numerous, don’t be afraid to enforce boundaries.
 You might decide not to have visitors at all for a week or so, or maybe limit it to certain times of the day.
 Maybe a “text first” rule needs to be established.
 Feel free to create rules that feel good to you.
 The most important thing right now is for mom and baby to be in a peaceful environment.

 Curate a comfy postpartum wardrobe.